California Driver Handbook - Safe Driving Practices

 Use Your Headlights

-- When it is cloudy, raining, snowing, or foggy.
-If weather conditions require you to use your windshield wipers, you must turn on your low-beam headlights — it’s the law.
+- If weather conditions require you to use your windshield wipers, you are required to turn on your low-beam headlights.

 Use Your Emergency Signals

 If you can see a collision ahead, warn the drivers behind you by turning on your emergency flashers or tapping your brake pedal quickly 3 or 4 times.
 You can also use the hand signal when slowing and stopping.

 Never stop on the road unless necessary for safety or to obey a law.
 If you need to stop, start braking early as a signal to the cars behind you.
 If your vehicle breaks down on the road, make sure that other drivers can see it.
 If you experience vehicle trouble and need to stop, follow these rules:

 - Pull off the road away from all traffic, if possible.